 When These Payroll Taxes Must Be Paid

-When the employment taxes must be paid depends on the amount of your liability for employment taxes.
+When these payroll taxes must be paid depends on the amount of your liability for employment taxes.
 The liability is equal to the total of all withholdings (for income taxes and FICA taxes) and including the total amount owed by the company for its contribution to FICA taxes.